fumcs/fumcs.github.io/_posts/2023-08-17-Bike-Part-III.md

 {% endif %}
 {:/nomarkdown}

-note: We need to create a new feature called "duration" for the DivvyBike dataset.
+Note: We need to create a new feature called "duration" for the DivvyBike dataset.

 ## Node features